stephenbeese/FizzyBeese/DEPLOYMENT.md

 ```
 3. Add ```'storages',``` to the bottom of your installed apps in your settings.py file
 4. To connect Django to S3 we need to add some other settings in settings.py
-- Add the following settings just under you MEDIA_URL and MEDIA_ROOT settings.
+- Add the following settings just under your MEDIA_URL and MEDIA_ROOT settings.
 ```
   if 'USE_AWS' in os.environ:
     AWS_STORAGE_BUCKET_NAME = 'your-bucket-name'